economidis-nick/createXSDforxMCF/V3.2/test_suite/README.md

 In order to get more details regarding the error of a file under test, use the `-v` option:

     $ java -jar xmcf3Validator.jar  -v  -s ../xmcf_3_2.xsd  test_file.xml

+To test with schematron, read the section [how to run with schematron](how%20to%20run%20with%20schematron.md)

 ## Requirements